Holographic complexity of anisotropic black branes: Discussion

 Another interesting extension of this work would be to study the effects of the anisotropy in the holographic complexity calculated using the CV conjecture.
 Although this calculation is relatively easy for isotropic systems \cite{CV-2,Carmi-2017,Kim-2017a}, the extension for anisotropic systems is non-trivial, because in this case the ansatz for the maximum volume surface is more complicated, preventing the use of the techniques used in \cite{CV-2,Carmi-2017,Kim-2017a}.
+More specifically, the volume functional of the co-dimension one surface can be generically written as \be \mathcal{V} = \int d^d \sigma \sqrt{\det (g_{ab})}\,, \ee where $\sigma_a$ and $g_{ab}= \partial_a X^m \partial_b X^n G_{mn}$ are the coordinates and the induced metric along the surface, respectively.
+Here $X^m(\sigma_a)$ are the embedding functions describing the surface, while $G_{mn}$ are the metric components of the background geometry.
+In isotropic geometries, one can assume the ansatz $X^m=(v(\lambda),r(\lambda),x,y,x)$, where $v=t+r_*$.
+The $xyz$-rotational symmetry of this ansatz results in a simple form for the volume functional (\ref{eq-volume}), which can be easily extremized.
+In anisotropic systems, one no longer has this rotational symmetry, because $G_{xx} \neq G_{zz}$, and that results in a more complicated form for $X^m$ and $\mathcal{V}$.